bchavezgd/bdw-wp-theme/README.md

 Learning to create Wordpress themes, and customizations for the greater good.

-Currently working though _Wordpress Web Design for Dummies_, to make basic unstyled theme using compass/sass, and brackets text editor.
+Currently working though books, to make basic unstyled theme using compass/sass, and brackets text editor.

 ------
 ##Change Log: